Death of Sarina Esmailzadeh: Cover-up

 According to Iran International, the Iranian authorities tried to cover up the circumstances of her death.
 On October 6, after reports spread on social media about her death, an Iranian official said Esmailzadeh had died by suicide after jumping from the roof of a building, and that family members of Esmailzadeh went to a prosecutor's office about the social media reports stating Esmailzadeh was killed during a protest.
 On October 7, the government-affiliated Tasnim News Agency aired a video that showed her mother stating Esmailzadeh had once attempted suicide with pills.
 The authenticity of the video of her mother has been disputed.

 According to family acquaintances, more than 50 security agents were present at her funeral and prevented video recording.
 Her mother was quoted to tell every attendant that Esmailzadeh fell from a building roof, even without them asking.
 Her death certificate was taken by the authorities but never returned to the family, whose phones are being monitored.
 The family's lawyer was not allowed access to the case file of the investigation into Esmailzadeh's death, according to IHR.

 Esmailzadeh's phone was never returned to her family, her Telegram channels' posts were edited after her death to show a depressed image of her with suicide tendencies.
 Some of her pinned messages were deleted as well.
 Her Instagram page was initially deleted after her death, but later 13 pages were created in her name, one with her original ID without her old posts.
 Only her YouTube channel shows an image of a lively happy teenager who loved dancing, music and pizza with a concern for freedom.

 Esmailzadeh's mother repeatedly attempted to retrieve her daughter's body.
 She was mocked by security forces, who said that her daughter was a terrorist.
 After finally seeing Esmailzadeh's body, some news sources claim that she hanged herself at her home.

+Legacy

+In 2023, Amnesty International UK honored what would have been her seventeenth birthday on 2 July.